What are best practices for using district Chromebooks? Any tips or tricks?

 Students and staff must log in to a Chromebook using email@example.com (where staff use their username, and students use their student number) along with their district password.
 Logging in as “guest” will offer a very limited user experience and is not recommended.

 FOR SMARTER BALANCED TESTING AND PRACTICE TESTING: Do not log in to the Chromebook!
-At the login screen, click on the Apps menu in the lower left corner of the screen and click AIRSecureTest.
+At the login screen, click on the Apps menu in the lower left corner of the screen and click SecureTestBrowser.
 See KB 654 for details.
-As of January 2019, Chromebooks must be on Chrome OS v67-71 for ELPA21 and SBAC testing.

-At the end of each class period, we recommend shutting down the Chromebooks.
-This is particularly important if the Chromebook cart is being moved to another classroom or location.
-Restarting the Chromebook in the new location will help establish the best possible WiFi connection in that area, and will force a check-in with our server for available updates.
+We recommend shutting down the Chromebooks at least once a week.
+Restarting the Chromebook will force a check-in with our server for available updates.
 If your students are experiencing WiFi connectivity issues, please have them try a restart by holding the power button down for 3 seconds or clicking in the lower right corner of the screen and selecting the Power icon.
 Then press and release the power button to start it back up.

 IP Address and MAC Address (aka Wi-Fi Address)

 When troubleshooting with the Technology Department, users may be asked for the IP address of the Chromebook.
 To find the IP address, click on the WiFi indicator in the lower right corner of the screen and select “Connected to NSDPrivate.”
 In the next menu, click on the “i” button in the upper right corner.
 The IP address will be displayed.
 The Technology Department may also ask for the MAC address (aka Wi-Fi address).
 The MAC/Wi-Fi address is located under the IP address (next to Wi-Fi).